svbutko/react-native-template-strong/website/docs/common-constants.md

 ### Platform dependant

-rather than always importing `Device` or `Platform` and checking whether it's iOS or Android or some versions, it's easier to have this checks
+Rather than always importing `Device` or `Platform` and checking whether it's iOS or Android or some versions, it's easier to have this checks

 - `isIos`